 Sufficient water for a single household may be relatively easily obtained from wells in the bedrock aquifers, even the crystalline Precambrian rocks of the mountains.
 However, as households multiply, creating increased demands from many wells, a local aquifer with very limited storage that was sufficient for a few users, may be quickly depleted or polluted.
 Through wise water-management policies, protective regulations, and conservation activities, we can assure ground water’s availability and suitability for future use.

-The CGS published a comprehensive and award-winning Ground Water Atlas of Colorado in 2003, and is in the early stages of producing another, scheduled to be available in 2019.
+The CGS published a comprehensive, award-winning Ground Water Atlas of Colorado in 2003, and is in the early stages of producing another, scheduled to be available in 2020.

 And, finally, the third report OF-11-03 Cross-sections of the Fresh-water-bearing Strata of the Denver Basin contains four north-south and eleven east-west cross-sections of the strata in the Denver Basin.
 These detailed cross sections integrate surface geologic mapping with subsurface well data to graphically illustrate variability in the types of strata across the entire basin.
 This report is oriented toward the professional community rather than the general public.